 London has introduced the equivalent of a CAZ Class D in the form of the Ultra Low Emission Zone (ULEZ) on 8th April 2019, which will be the same area as the current Congestion Charge zone.
-There will be a charge to enter the zone of £12.50 per day for non-compliant cars, vans and motorcycles and £100 per day for non-compliant heavy duty vehicles.
+There will be a charge to enter the zone of £12.50 per day for non-compliant cars, vans and motorcycles and £100 per day for noncompliant heavy duty vehicles.

-In October 2020, ULEZ requirements for Euro VI heavy duty vehicles will expand to cover the Greater London area inside the M25 (equivalent to the existing Low Emission Zone).
+On March 1st 2021, ULEZ requirements for Euro VI heavy duty vehicles will expand to cover the existing Low Emission Zone around Greater London, inside the M25.
 Any heavy duty vehicle entering must be Euro VI compliant or retrofitted with a CVRAS approved technology, or face a £100 daily charge.
 ULEZ will expand for light duty vehicles including cars in October 2021 to include the area inside the North and South Circular roads (A406, A205).